Equip the church to fulfill the mission

 ➢ Communication team.
 Develop ongoing processes for utilizing available media or creating new media to continually update the church about your partnerships.
 This would include stories and/or needs from the field, service opportunities, missions understanding, etc.

 ➢ Prayer team.
-Develop ongoing proceses to help mobilize your church to pray consistently, specifically, and fervently.
+Develop ongoing processes to help mobilize your church to pray consistently, specifically, and fervently.

-• The SBOM also can assist a church in developing a prayer ministry for their congregation.
+The Alabama Baptist SBOM can assist a church in developing a prayer ministry for their congregation.

 ➢ Identify and train leaders.